 If you want to combine a bit of disinfectant into the mix, you can add rubbing alcohol into the water as well.
 Rubbing alcohol is a great choice, because it delivers both antiseptic and cleaning properties.
 It is also less harsh than many household cleaners when used in small amounts.
 You should avoid adding too much alcohol because it is a solvent and too much of it can break down seals.
 You don’t want to remove the sealant as you clean.

-• Use warm water with a small amount of mild dish soap.
+- Prepare your cleaning solution.
+Mix warm water with a small amount of mild dish soap in a bowl or spray bottle.

-• Dry the surface with a clean cloth for a streak-free finish.
+- Dry completely.
+Use a clean, dry cloth to wipe the surface for a streak-free finish.

 You should make sure to avoid vinegar, ammonia, or anything with lemon.
 Citrus-based cleansers are too acidic to be used on granite, and the same goes for vinegar and ammonia.
 You should never use any acidic formulas since they tend to eat away at the granite’s surface.
 With a little bit of care and attention, your granite countertops in Roswell can remain beautiful for many years to come.
 Be sure to reseal them as needed, and they’ll stay both gorgeous and strong.